rajdeeprath/red5-development-series/miscellaneous/sample-cloud-controller/ReadMe.md

 * **Cloud platform prerequisites** : Cloud platform prerequisites include valid account, Platform SDK, Appropriate permissions to  various resources,

 * **Java** : JDK 1.8 or higher needs to be installed on the development machine.
-Java can be downloaded from [oracle's web page](#<http://www.oracle.com/technetwork/java/javase/downloads/index.html>).
+Java can be downloaded from [oracle's web page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 * **Maven** : Maven is the dependency management tool used for the controller project. you should have the latest version of maven downloaded and added to the system path.
-Get maven from its [official website](#<https://maven.apache.org/download.cgi>).
+Get maven from its [official website](https://maven.apache.org/download.cgi).

 * **Basic knowledge of maven** : You should have a basic idea of maven, how to add/remove dependencies, when to use the `dependency management` section etc:.
 Although you don't need to create a maven project  from scratch, it helps in understanding how the tool works and may be beneficial in debugging issues.

 * **Eclipse JEE IDE** : Red5 Pro development throughout requires you to use a JEE version of eclipse.
-Some of the most popular flavors of JEE Eclipse IDE are : Luna, Mars, Neon etc. Eclipse is an open source IDE and can be obtained from [here](#<http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/heliossr1>).
+Some of the most popular flavors of JEE Eclipse IDE are : Mars, Neon, Oxygen etc. Eclipse is an open source IDE and can be obtained from [here](https://www.eclipse.org/downloads/packages/release/oxygen/3a/eclipse-ide-java-ee-developers).

 * Basic knowledge of spring framework and Java beans : Red5 Pro uses spring and Java beans throughout.
 The Stream Manager is more of a JEE web application than a Red5 Pro streaming application.
 Thus it is important to understand Java beans, and have an overview of spring.
-Enthusiastic developers can check out the overwhelming spring documentation on its [official site](#<https://spring.io/docs>).
+Enthusiastic developers can check out the overwhelming spring documentation on its [official site](https://spring.io/docs).

 * **Stream Manager controller maven template** : To be able to follow the guide from here onwards you need to have access to the `sample-cloud-controller` project.
 This sample maven project is a controller template which can be used to understand and speedup the controller development workflow.
-You can access the template [here](TO DO).
+You can access the template [here](https://github.com/rajdeeprath/red5-development-series/tree/pro/custom-cloud-controller/miscellaneous/sample-cloud-controller).

-* **Red5 Pro media server with proper license** : Last but not the least you need to have a copy of the latest Red5 Pro media server with a valid license.
-While license is not required for controller development it is required for a bunch of other indirect features that Stream Manager targets.
-The first and foremost being  `clustering`.
+* **Red5 Pro media server with proper license** : Last but not the least you need to have a copy of the [latest Red5 Pro media server with a valid license](https://account.red5pro.com/login).
+While license is not required for controller development it is required for running the server itself, clustering & testing autoscaling.

 ## Know Your Platform

 Before you start planning out your controller, You need to have a good idea of your platform and the SDK it offers.
 Sometimes knowing the platform helps you apply an existing controller as a base for the target platform.
+For example if you are developing a controller for a relatively new platform which does not have an SDK yet, you should make use of their REST api instead.

-Understanding the target also helps you understand what features are  or are not supported and how to get around them if necessary. you can also understand the limitations of the platform or the SDK and plan an appropriate way to handle them.
+Understanding the target also helps you understand what features are or are not supported and how to get around the roadblocks if necessary. you can also understand the limitations of the platform or the SDK and plan an appropriate way to handle them.

-For example, on Google compute platform the `instance identifier` is the instance name which can be supplied when making the API call.
-So we use the Stream Manager decided `instance identifier` to name the instance.
+For example, on Google compute platform the `instance identifier` is the **instance name** which can be supplied when making the API call.
+So we use the Stream Manager generated `identifier` value to name the instance directly.
+So this acts as the `platform instance identifier` as well as Stream Manager's internal node identifier.

 However On AWS platform the `instance id` is assigned by the platform itself.
-Hence we simply store the Stream Manager decided `instance identifier` on the instance as instance`User Data` and we gather the platform generated `instance id` into the `platform identifier` property before sending it back to Stream Manager core using the  `IInstanceOperationResponseHandler` interface.
+Hence we simply store the Stream Manager generated `identifier` on the instance as a`Tag` and we gather the platform generated `instance id` into the `platform identifier` property before sending it back to Stream Manager core using the  `IInstanceOperationResponseHandler` interface.

-The Stream Manager data store stores both Stream Manager generated instance identifier as well as the platform generated instance identifier (as supported by the platform).

-In subsequent  instance`RUD` (read, update, stop/delete) operations both IDs are passed in the request object.
-It is upto the controller to decide which if it wants to use to identify the instance.
+The Stream Manager data store stores both Stream Manager generated instance identifier as well as the platform generated instance identifier.
+The former is used by streammanager internally, whereas the latter is used to make instance operations.In subsequent  instance`RUD` (read, update, stop/delete) operations both IDs are passed in the request object.
+It is upto the controller to decide which one it wants to use to identify the instance.

-Another example of platform specific behavior is that on AWS availability zones appear and disappear frequently, which is to say that the zone information is very dynamic as compared to Google compute platform.
-Thus its is important to verify the availability of a zone before deciding to launch an instance in that zone.

 The better you know the platform, the better you can design the controller to handle operations without running into potential failures.

 ## Streammanager-Commons Dependency

 The controller project development has an explicit `artifact` dependency called `streammanager-commons`.
 The `streammanager-commons` library includes all the necessary controller classes and interfaces including the request and response objects.
+The library contains the controller interface as well as all the classes that corresponds to the request-response mechanism between Stream Manager and the controller.

 ### Adding Dependency via Maven